NethServer/nethserver-httpd/README.rst

         WebSocketsPath=

 - ``AllowEncodedSlashes`` (enabled/disabled) : Some web applications may expect encoded path separators (``%2F`` for ``/``) in the request URL.
   Apache does not accept the path separator in the encoded form.
-Set this prop to enabled with the following commands if the encoded form can be safely forwarded to the destination URL.
+Set this prop to enabled if the encoded form can be safely forwarded to the backend (see `Target`) URL.
 - ``CertVerification`` (yes/no) : If the Target URL has the https scheme, accept its certificate even if it is not valid.
 - ``PreserveHost`` (yes/no): When enabled, this option will pass the HTTP ``Host`` header line from the incoming request to the proxied host, instead of the ``hostname`` specified in the Target URL field.